brandonlwu/brandon_blog/_posts/thoughts/2020-04-26-starting-machine-learning.markdown

 tags: [cs, machine learning, iris, python]
 author: "Brandon"
 ---
 Documenting my journey of learning machine learning.
-Starting off with a mini project I found <a href = "https://machinelearningmastery.com/machine-learning-in-python-step-by-step/">online</a>.
+Starting off with a mini project I found [online](https://machinelearningmastery.com/machine-learning-in-python-step-by-step/).
 The goal is to train a program to identify the species of an Iris based off its morphological traits.
 They will be separated into Iris-setosa, Iris-versicolor, and Iris-virginica.

 Step 1: Make sure all modules are in order and import.
 Modules I use:
 <ul>